 Internship Information for Employers

-The CoBA Internship Program has achieved success for local, national and international employers and students for 30 years.
-During the past 10 years, CoBA interns worked a total of 671,893 hours for 2,202 employers, generating 7,017 credits.
+The COB Internship Program has achieved success for local, national and international employers and students for 30 years.
+During the past 10 years, COB interns worked a total of 671,893 hours for 2,202 employers, generating 7,017 credits.

 Benefits for Employers

 The COB Internship Program allows students to support employers in accomplishing many tasks and it permits employers to utilize an internship to enhance the recruitment process.
 Employers can evaluate skill sets, improve training techniques, and make better hiring decisions in the future.
 The internship process gives employers the opportunity to consider how they may want to shape their workforce while working with students at a very cost-effective rate with low risk involved.